iconsumeplutonium/personal-website/src/content/blog/post-1.md

 const y = r * Math.cos(latitude) * Math.sin(longitude);
 const z = r * Math.sin(latitude);
 ```

+which corroborates that Stack Overflow post from earlier.
 </details>

 Another cool thing that can be done is that if I forgo the spherical to Cartesian conversion, and just treat latitude and longitude as regular Cartesian coordinates directly, I end up with a flat, Mercator projection of the whole planet.